boyofgreen/web-app-HOL/native-app/README.md

 ﻿Building a native app with JavaScript, HTML and WinJS
 ========================================

-In this lab you'll create a native universal application using JavaScript, HTML, CSS and WinJS.
+In this lab you will create a native universal application using JavaScript, HTML, CSS and WinJS.
 Additionally, you will learn how to write a custom WinJS control.

 This lab includes instructions for: